-Are you the parent of a Canadian child (under 18) who experiences delays or other issues when traveling due to being identified on Canada’s no fly list?
-Join the 66+ families who are working in unison with the Canadian government to resolve this issue for children today and tomorrow.
+Are you the parent of a Canadian child (under 18) who experiences delays or other issues when traveling due to being identified on Canada’s no fly list?Are you and adult that has travel problems due to the Canadian no-fly list?
+Join us to help resolve this issue for Canadians today and tomorrow.

 STEP 1: Contact us to share your story